 • Cushman & Wakefield’s Washington Area Leadership Award, 2007 and Virtus Award in 2011

-Mr. Baird received a BA from Tufts University and attended University of St. Andrews, St. Andrews, Scotland.
-He holds a Society of Industrial and Office Realtors (SIOR) Designation and is a Licensed Maryland Real Estate Associate Broker.
+Mr. Baird received a BA with honors from Tufts University and attended University of St. Andrews, St. Andrews, Scotland.
+He received a Society of Industrial and Office Realtors (SIOR) Designation and is a Licensed Maryland Real Estate Associate Broker.
 He has completed post graduate Investment and Marketing studies and has authored numerous articles and presentations on real estate trends and topics.